 Couples filing SSI claims for Oregon disability have to meet a combined income and asset limit to qualify.
-Eligible couples must have less than $3,000 in countable assets and $1,260 in combined monthly income when they apply.
+Eligible couples must have less than $3,000 in countable assets and $1,470 in total monthly income.

 The SSI program’s monthly Oregon disability payments aren’t as much as SSDI pays, but the amount increases in certain years.
 Any year the SSA approves a COLA increase, it also applies to monthly SSI benefits.
-If the SSI program approves your claim, you must pass disability updates every 3-7 years if you’re younger than 65.
+Once approved, you must pass a continuing disability review (CDR) every 3-7 years if you’re younger than 65.
 If the SSI program decides you’re no longer disabled at any time, your Oregon disability payments stop immediately.
-You only have to pass these SSI disability updates until you reach your 65th birthday.
-Once that happens, you meet the program’s medical requirements based on age alone.
-The only thing to worry about after age 65 is failing an SSI financial eligibility screening.
+You only have to pass these updates until your 65th birthday.
+The only thing to worry about after age 65 is failing an SSI financial test.

 What About Temporary or Short-Term Oregon Disability?

-Short-term or temporary Oregon disability benefits aren’t available from any state-run program or the federal government.
+Short-term or temporary Oregon disability benefits aren’t available from any state program or the federal government.

 You May Qualify for Legal Assistance

-An Oregon disability lawyer makes you 2x more likely to win benefits the first time you apply.
-A Social Security attorney will give you one free, no-obligation consultation to answer all your claim questions.
-All Oregon disability lawyers work on contingency, so if your claim gets denied, you pay $0 in legal fees.
-And if your case does win, then you’ll only pay a small, one-time fee.
+An Oregon disability lawyer makes you almost 3x more likely to win benefits.
+A Social Security attorney will give you one free consultation to answer all your claim questions.
+All disability lawyers work on contingency.
+That means if the SSA denies your claim, then you pay $0 in legal fees.
+And if you win, then you’ll only pay one small fee out of your back pay.